 10 Tips You Need To Know Before Your Mediterranean Winter Cruise

 I recently was invited on a 8 day Eastern Mediterranean cruise by Celestyal Cruises and my husband and I had a wonderful time.
-Until March 31, 2020 they have an amazing sale going on with cruises starting at $489/person.
+They have an amazing sale going on with cruises starting at $339/person.
 Hurry up and see if you can snatch a deal.
 This was my first winter cruise and I have a few helpful tips for you next Mediterranean winter cruise that you need to know before you go:

 Pack Layers & Pack Light